abdullah-ch/refresh-token-rotation/README.md

-# This Branch deals with Retrying Failed APIs with Stale Access Token in Axios
+# Retrying Failed APIs with Stale Access Token in Axios

-Advantages
-The retry mechanism with stale access tokens provides several advantages over manual handling of expired tokens:
+This Branch offers :

 * Automatic handling: The interceptor logic automatically handles expired access tokens without the need for manual intervention from the user.